MythesisProject2024/TPSAS/README.md

 ## Output and Results

 After running the program, the results are saved in an Excel files named `GSA_results.xls` and GA_results.xls.

+## For use please cite:
+@inproceedings{lajili2025lstm,
+  title={LSTM-Based Proactive Scheduling of Stream Applications in Edge/Cloud Environments}, author={Lajili, Sabeur and Brahmi, Zaki and Omri, Mohamed Nazih}, booktitle={International Conference on Industrial, Engineering and Other Applications of Applied Intelligent Systems}, pages={258--271}, year={2025}, organization={Springer}
+}